giovedì 15 Luglio 2021 ore 17:30 - 19:00

-The DEEP-IN NETWORK, powered by I-Com, is organizing the webinar “Contribution to the Debate on SEPs: The SEPs Expert Group’s Report”, which will be held on Thursday 15 July, 17:30-19:00 CET, and will be live-streamed on our websites.
+On Thursday 15 July, the DEEP-IN NETWORK, powered by I-Com, organised the webinar “Contribution to the Debate on SEPs: The SEPs Expert Group’s Report”.

-The webinar, introduced by Mr. Nicita, Professor of Economic Policy, LUMSA, will start from the recent Report published by European Commission Expert Group, and it will examine the policies adopted by Standard Developing Organizations (SDOs), as well as the contrasting economic theories that provide differing interpretations of FRAND licensing rules and the implications that derive from them.
-The debate will also explore the transnational nature of patent disputes and the diffusion of anti-suit injunctions aimed at impeding a party to launch a controversy at another jurisdiction.
-The webinar will also be an opportunity to analyze the difficulties on the application of FRAND rules in the context of the Internet of Things.
+The webinar, introduced by Mr. Nicita, Professor of Economic Policy, LUMSA, started from the recent Report published by European Commission Expert Group, and examined the policies adopted by Standard Developing Organizations (SDOs), as well as the contrasting economic theories that provide differing interpretations of FRAND licensing rules and the implications that derive from them.
+The debate also explored the transnational nature of patent disputes and the diffusion of anti-suit injunctions aimed at impeding a party to launch a controversy at another jurisdiction.
+The webinar was also an opportunity to analyze the difficulties on the application of FRAND rules in the context of the Internet of Things.

-After the panel, moderated by Mr. Colangelo, scientific and managing Director, DEEP-IN NETWORK, the event will continue with a live Q&A session, before the concluding remarks.
+After the panel, moderated by Mr. Colangelo, scientific and managing Director, DEEP-IN NETWORK, the event continued with a live Q&A session.

 Dirk Auer is a Senior Fellow in Law & Economics at the International Center for Law & Economics, where his work focuses on the law and economics of antitrust, with an emphasis on innovation policy, digital markets and European competition law.
 He graduated from the Catholic University of Louvain in 2010, specializing in European law, and completed LLMs at the University of Chicago Law School and at the University of Liège.
 He also worked in the competition practices of two international law firms.
 Mr. Auer holds a PhD from the Liege Competition and Innovation Institute, where he teaches a module related to the Economics of Antitrust.
 He is also an Adjunct Professor at the EDHEC business school in France and at UCLouvain in Belgium.